jimkang/sprigot-web/README.md

 sprigot-web
 ==================

-This is a browser app that does some stuff.
+This is the web app for [Sprigot](http://sprigot.com).
+Apologies – it is halfway through a rewrite after a year of dormancy, so things are not all that consistent.

 Installation
 ------------